DarrenRegan/Theory-of-Algorithms-Project/README.md

 # Theory-of-Algorithms-Project - MD5 message-digest algorithm.

+### Introduction
 The algorithm takes as input a message of arbitrary length and produces as output a 128-bit "fingerprint" or "message digest" of the input.
 The MD5 algorithm is designed to be quite fast on 32-bit machines.
 In addition, the MD5 algorithm does not require any large substitution tables; the algorithm can be coded quite compactly.
+MD5 is used for verifying files and transmissions, it should never be used for more as its very easy to break.

 ### Installing

 1. Clone the repo